 In reality, though, they had no value to me, more importantly, neither me to them.
 But as a small business, you can avoid this.

 Don’t just rack up the likes, appeal to your ideal community.
 Your page, copy, how you promote it, should be geared towards your target market.

-This is the community that will covert when they visit your site, benefit from your posts.
+This is the community that will convert when they visit your site, and benefit from your posts.
 If you are delivering what you promised, they will be brand ambassadors on and off Social.

 Small business advantages from word of mouth